-14. It is a veteran-owned sma all business concern.
-Yes No

 14a.
-It is a service-disable d veteran-owned small business concern.
-Yes No
+It is a veteran-owned sma 14b.
+It is a service-disabled vet Yes Yes No No

-List of Qualified HUBZone Administration, and no ma ownership or HUBZone en ness concern listed, on the date of this representation, Small Business Concerns maintained by the Small Busineterial change in ownership and control, principal officent polyee percentage has occurred since it was certified tion in accordance with 13 CFR Part 126. ness e of Yes No
+List of Qualified HUBZone S Administration, and no mat ownership or HUBZone em ness concern listed, on the date of Small Business Concerns maintai terial change in ownership and c ployee percentage has occurred ion in accordance with 13 CFR Pa ned by the Small Business ontrol, principal office of since it was certified by the Yes No

-ude subcontracts, or other cost or no cost collaboration ny Federal Agencies?
-If yes, insert the names of the Fe Yes No
+16. Does this application include subcontracts, or other cost or no cost collaborations with Federal Laboratories or any Federal Agencies?
+If yes, insert the names of the Federal Laboratories/Agencies.

-17. Is your small business ma Funds, or Private Equity F jority owned by Venture Capital operating companies, unds?
-Hedge Yes No
+17. Is your small business maj Funds, or Private Equity Fu Yes No

-ted the Fraud, Waste, and Abuse training available on: noaa.gov/SBIR.aspx and attached the completed certifi cation page.
-Yes No
+ed the Fraud, Waste, and Abuse s.noaa.gov/sbir/awardee-resourc training available on: ces/fraudwasteabuse/ and attached th ne completed cert Yes ification No

-PRINCIPAL INVESTIGATO R
+PRINCIPAL INVESTIGATOR 3

-Name: Title: Day Telephone No.:
+Name: Title: Day Telephor ne No.:

 Signature & Date: Email: Address:

-CORPORATE OFFICIAL (B USINESS)
+CORPORATE OFFICIAL (BI JSINESS)

-Name: Title: Day Telephone No.:
+Name: Title: Day Telephor ne No.:

 Signature & Date: Email: Address:

-OTHER INFORMATION

-Year Firm Founded Number of Employees: Avg.
-Previous 12 mos.
-Currently
+OTHER INFORMATION Year Firm Founded: Number of Employees: Avg.
+Previous 12 mos.: Currently:

-Has a proposal for essentially If yes, what Agency? equivalent work been submitted to another agency?
+Has a proposal for essentially e If yes, what Agency? equivalent work been submitted to another agency?
 Yes No

 Is your company registered in SAM?
 Yes No

-Taxpayer Identification Numb er:
+Taxpayer Identification Numbe er:

-Unique Entity ID (UEI):
+Unique Entity ID (UEI): n ROPRIETARY NOTICE

+PI
-other than evaluation of this proposal proposal, the Government shall have t PROPRIETARY NOTICE at shall not be disclosed outside the Federal Government and shall not , unless otherwise authorized by law.
-If an award is made to this appliche right to duplicate, use, or disclose the proprietary information to tl Government's right to use information contained in the proposal if it is icant as a result of or in connection with he extent provided in the resulting awar the submission of this d and pursuant to app s olicable

-subject to this restriction is contained on pages of this proposal.
+This proposal contains information that shall not be disclosed outside the Federal Government and shall not be duplicated, used, or disclosed in whole or in part for any purpose other than evaluation of this proposal, unless otherwise authorized by law.
+If an award is made to this applicant as a result of or in connection with the submission of this proposal, the Government shall have the right to duplicate, use, or disclose the proprietary information to the extent provided in the resulting award and pursuant to applicable law.
+This restriction does not limit the Government's right to use information contained in the proposal if it is obtained from another source without restriction.
+The information subject to this restriction is contained on pages of this proposal.